raymelguerra/raymelguerra/README.md

 ## About Me

-- 🌐 Software developer focused on [Your Favorite Technologies].
+- 🌐 Software developer with a focus on:
+  - Web development
+  - REST API design
+  - Deployment on various infrastructures
+  - Continuous learning of emerging technologies
 - 🚀 Actively contributing to open-source projects.
 - 📚 Lifelong learner, always exploring new technologies and approaches.